tbielawa/bitmath/docsite/source/classes.rst

 *************

-bitmath **class objects** have one public class method which provides an alternative method to initialize a bitmath class.
+bitmath **class objects** have one public class method which provides an alternative way to initialize a bitmath class.

 - ``BitMathClass.from_other()`` - Instantiate any ``BitMathClass``
   using another instance as reference for it's initial value.